bejaeger/DeepLIFTExploration/README.md

 # DeepLIFTforHEP

-Code repository for the CMPT726 project in Spring 2020
+Code repository for the CMPT726 project in Spring 2020.
+Docker needs to be installed to be able to run the analysis of the ATLAS Open Data.

 # Quick Start